 Refuge entry time for the Oregon portion of Lower Klamath (Oregon Straits Unit) is 5:00 a.m.

 General Season Dates and Bag Limits

-Season dates and bag limits will be posted in September.
-For additional information please refer to the State Fish & Wildlife websites.
+For information on season dates, shoot times and bag limits please refer to the appropriate State Fish & Wildlife websites.
 California Oregon

 Our Refuges offer special waterfowl hunts for Youth (17 and under) and Ladies as well as participate in the CWA Disabled Veteran's hunt.
 Learn More

 The refuge has five (5) commercial hunting guides authorized to conduct guided

 hunts on the Refuges.
 No other guides are allowed to conduct commercial business

 on the Refuges.
 Click here for guide contact information